Car Washing Tips

 Once you have washed all car areas, give it one final rinse using the mist setting on the nozzle.
 Using the drying cloths, gently dry off the vehicle, working in parallel rows from the top down once again.
 A squeegee can pull some of the water off, allowing you to use only one or two towels – without a squeegee, you may need up to five or six towels.

 The Nooks and Crannies

 - Wheel Wells –Clean these while you are cleaning the tires.
 Use the jet setting on your hose nozzle to blow off chunks of dirt and debris.
-Then, use the wheels brush and put some elbow grease into it to get the deep dirt inside of the wheel wells.
+Then, use the wheel brush and put some elbow grease into it to get the deep dirt inside of the wheel wells.
 Could you give them a good rinsing when finished?

-- The Bottom of the Mirrors – Dirt from the tires and bugs can get smeared here.
+- The Bottom of the Mirrors – Dirt from the tires, and bugs can get smeared here.
 Use bug and tar remover on these areas, then clean them along with the rest of that section of the car when it is time.